Sapna2345/urban-thread-ecommerce/README.md

 Urban Thread is a full-stack e-commerce web application developed using Spring Boot, Spring Security, JWT Authentication, MySQL, HTML, CSS, and JavaScript.

-The application allows users to register, login, browse products, add products to cart, place orders, and view order history securely using JWT-based authentication.
+The application enables users to securely register, log in, browse products, place orders, and manage their shopping experience through JWT-based authentication and authorization.

 ## Features